Battle.net

 Battle.net is an Internet-based online game, social networking service, digital distribution, and digital rights management platform developed by Blizzard Entertainment.
-The service was launched on December 31, 1996, followed a few days later with the release of Blizzard's action-role-playing video game Diablo on January 3, 1997.
+The service was launched in January 1997 in conjunction with the release of Blizzard's action-role-playing video game Diablo.
 Battle.net was officially renamed to "Blizzard Battle.net" in August 2017, with the change being reverted in January 2021.

 Blizzard Entertainment officially unveiled the revamped Battle.net 2.0 on March 20, 2009.
 It later revealed further details of the Battle.net revamped features at BlizzCon 2009 which supported World of Warcraft, StarCraft II, and Diablo III.
 The original Battle.net was then renamed to Battle.net Classic.
 Battle.net Classic games use a different account system to the games on Battle.net 2.0.

 The platform currently supports storefront actions, social interactions, and matchmaking for all of Blizzard's modern PC games including Hearthstone, Heroes of the Storm, Overwatch 2, and StarCraft: Remastered, as well as various Call of Duty games, and Crash Bandicoot 4: It's About Time from corporate sibling of Blizzard Entertainment, Activision.
 The platform provides cross-game instant messaging and voice chat service.

 In September 2017, Blizzard Entertainment released the Battle.net application for Android and iOS.
 The app includes the ability to chat with and add friends in addition to seeing what games they are currently playing.

 History

-Battle.net Classic (1996–2009)
+Battle.net Classic (1997–2009)

-When the service initially launched on December 31, 1996 (the first game using the service being Diablo releasing a few days later on January 3, 1997), Battle.net offered only a few basic services like chatting and game listings.
+When the service initially launched in January 1997 (the first game using the service being Diablo), Battle.net offered only a few basic services like chatting and game listings.
 Players could connect to the service, talk with other gamers and join multiplayer games of Diablo.
 Besides user account data, no game data was stored on the Battle.net servers.
 When a player connected to a game, they would be connecting directly to the other players in the game.
 No data was sent through the Battle.net servers.
 While this made the service quick and easy to use, it quickly led to widespread cheating since players using cheats could modify their game data locally.
 However, since there was an option to create private games, many players ended up playing with people they knew.